divestedcg/real-ucode/README.md

 Usage
 -----
-- Install the package
+- Once Divested-RPM is installed, simply running `dnf update` will pull in our `amd-ucode-firmware` and `microcode_ctl` packages due to their higher epoch version
+- Alternatively build them yourself and install them manually
-- Regenerate initramfs: dracut -f
+- Regenerate initramfs: `dracut -f`
 - Reboot

 Verifying it took